vstuen/dotfiles/README.md

 `~/.Xmodmap` swaps Caps Lock with Escape.
 It should be sourced automatically by lightdm.
 If not, source it in `.xinitrc`

 #### Test with docker
+_Expect some warnings or errors since not all software is installed (e.g. Go programming language)_
 Dockerfile:
 ```dockerfile
 FROM dock0/arch:latest